 Your Mac’s hosts file is a small, but important text document that has the ability to map hostnames to specified IP addresses.
-Although the modern Internet uses a variety of public and private DNS servers to map IP addresses, the hosts file is a handy way to override those DNS servers, allowing you to manually point a website address to a desired IP address, or block access to a site altogether by pointing to an unused or internal IP address.
+Although the modern Internet uses a variety of public and private DNS servers to map IP addresses, the hosts file is a handy way to override those DNS servers, allowing you to manually point a website address to the desired IP address, or block access to a site altogether by pointing to an unused or internal IP address.

 Here’s how to edit the Mac hosts file on macOS (previously known as Mac OS X).